cloud-gov/cg-site/_docs/services/cloud-gov-identity-provider.md

     }'
 ```

-This will create a cloud.gov identity provider and make the credentials available to you via a service key.
+This will create a Cloud.gov identity provider and make the credentials available to you via a service key.
 The `redirect_uri` array registers your app's redirect uris with your service provider.

 You can retrieve your credentials with the name of the instance and service key: